Valentine HackTheBox WalkThrough

 $ python heartbleed.py 10.10.10.79

 base64 encoded text.
 After decoding it I found

 heartbleedbelievethehype.
-Don’t know exactly what it is?
-May be it is someone’s password?
+Don’t know exactly what it is, may be it is someone’s password!
 Anyway, added it to my cherry tree notes.
-It will be helpful for us when we find some username to login in its SSH account.
+It will be helpful for us when we find some username to check to login in it’s SSH account.

 $ echo 'aGVhcnRibGVlZGJlbGlldmV0aGVoeXBlCg=='| base64 -d